learn-co-students/axi-da-project2/README.md

 </tr>
 </table><br/><br/>Notes:<br/>[1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

-**RMSE**:

-- The simple linear regression model's predictions are off, on average, by about \\$35
-- The simple linear regression model's predictions are about \\$35 more accurate than the baseline model.

 # 4. Interpret the Simple Linear Regression Model